Watering Plants: How Much Is Too Much?

 Key hydroponic gardening watering tips include ensuring the pH level in the nutrient solution does not go below five and changing the reservoir solution a minimum of once a week.
 If you use an ebb-and-flow system, set the pump timer for five-minute intervals.

-Whether you enjoy organic soil or organic hydroponic gardening, Safer® Brand has an all-natural organic gardening solutions that will help you grow healthy, pest-free plants year after year.
+Whether you enjoy organic soil or organic hydroponic gardening, Safer® Brand has gardening solutions that will help you grow healthy, pest-free plants year after year, and are compliant for use in organic production.